Reliable Viscosity Calculation from High-Pressure Equilibrium Molecular Dynamics: Case Study of 2,2,4-Trimethylhexane: EMD simulations for shear viscosity calculations

 \section{EMD simulations for shear viscosity calculations}

 This section first outlines the technical details of the EMD simulations from which shear viscosity estimates were derived.
-This is followed by a summary of how to transform the pressure tensor elements, in case of an isotropic liquid, into five statistically independent anisotropic contributions from which the shear viscosity can be estimated.
+This is followed by a summary of how to transform the microscopic pressure tensor elements, in case of an isotropic liquid, into five statistically independent deviatoric components from which the shear viscosity can be estimated.